lamberta/devkit-doc/api/ui/widget/listview.md

 :    1. [ui.View](./ui-view.html)
      2. [event.Emitter](./event.html#class-event.emitter)

 The `CellView` is the basic class for displaying items in a list.
 The `CellView` class has functions for selecting, deselecting and keeping track of selecting items.

-When a cell becomes visible in a list, then the `setData` function is called.
-The reference to data should be stored in the cell for later use.
+When a cell becomes visible in a list, the `setData` function is called.
+The reference to data can be stored in the cell for later use.

 ~~~
 this.setData = function (data) {
   this._data = data; // Store the reference to the data
   // Apply the data to the cell by updating a color, text, etc....
 };
 ~~~